SteffenPL/SpatialHashTables.jl/README.md

 **This package is not stable yet and work in progress!
 Consider using [CellListMap.jl](https://github.com/m3g/CellListMap.jl) instead if you need a fast and well-tested Julia implementation.**

+Please use `import Pkg; Pkg.add("https://github.com/SteffenPL/SpatialHashTables.jl")` to use the latest version, I didn't update the registered version yet.

 ## Aim

 Creates spatial hash tables on bounded and unbounded domains for fast